 Truth Fights Against Darkness

 We are called to stand out.
 Through our calling God empowers us through His love and His unending power.
 In weakness, God is strength.
 In fact, weakness allows our eyes to be opened.

-We should have focus on our personal lives.
-But hopefully we are putting focus on goals and achievements we intend on working on to complete for the glory of God.
+We should have focused on our personal lives.
+But hopefully, we are putting focus on goals and achievements we intend on working on to complete for the glory of God.
 Self-glory is all but fading as we speak.

 As soon as one accomplishment is fulfilled, we focus on the next one.
 Versus if our goals are meant for God and others, then those accomplishments continue to live on not only through us, but others.

 Our self can be so absorbed we don’t realize the harm we are doing.
 Instead of focusing on the good, we see only flaws.